[LUM#16] Jules, age 7½: “Is it better to drink bottled water or tap water?”

 You should also know that drinking bottled water has a greater impact on the environment

 than drinking tap water.
-Bottled water passes through a bottling plant, a storage center, stores and the consumer's car.
-On average, it travels an estimated 300 kilometers to reach our glasses.
-Then, a plastic bottle will end its life in an incinerator, be recycled (1 bottle out of 2 is recycled) and, in the worst case, be left in nature where it takes between 100 and 1000 years to degrade.
-Finally, having healthy tap water is a luxury that many people in some countries don't have, so don't hesitate to drink it!
+Bottled water goes through a bottling plant, a storage center, stores, and the consumer's car.
+On average, it is estimated that it travels 300 kilometers to reach our glasses.
+Then, a plastic bottle will end its life in an incinerator, be recycled (1 in 2 bottles is recycled), or, in the worst case, be left in the environment where it takes between 100 and 1,000 years to degrade.
+Finally, having clean water from the tap is a luxury that many people in some countries do not have, so don't hesitate to drink it!

 Yvan Altchenko, hydrogeologist (AgroParisTech UMR GEAU)

-and Flavie Cernesson, hydrologist (AgroParisTech UMR TETIS), members of the international UNESCO ICIREWARD center.
+and Flavie Cernesson, hydrologist (AgroParisTech UMR TETIS), members of the UNESCO International Center ICIREWARD.

 An article in partnership with The Conversation website.